Advoca Health Ltd

 - Purpose: To record, transcribe, and generate patient-friendly summaries of your health-related appointments.
 This helps you retain information, improves communication with carers, relatives, and healthcare professionals, and enables you to conduct further research.

-- Lawful Basis: Your explicit consent (UK GDPR Article 6(1)(a) and Article 9(2)(a)).
+- Lawful Basis (UK/EU): Your explicit consent (UK GDPR Article 6(1)(a) and Article 9(2)(a)).
 This consent is obtained through a clear and accessible process within the App before you can use these features.

 (b) For Account Management and Communications

-- Lawful Basis: Your explicit consent for the Services, which includes the creation and management of your account.
+- Lawful Basis (UK/EU): Your explicit consent for the Services, which includes the creation and management of your account.

 (c) To Understand Our Users and Improve Services

-- Purpose: To analyse our user cohort based on the optional health and personal data you provide (e.g., care status, health conditions) to enhance the Advoca application and tailor our services to you.
+- Purpose: To analyse our user cohort based on the data we gather on your interactions with the app, as well as the optional health and personal data you provide (e.g., age range, health conditions) to enhance the Advoca application and tailor our services to you.

-- Lawful Basis: Your explicit consent to submit this optional data.
+- Lawful Basis (UK/EU): Your explicit consent for the Service and to submit optional personal and health data.

 (d) For Optional Anonymised Data Processing

-- Lawful Basis: Your separate and explicit consent for this optional purpose.
-Once anonymised, the data is no longer personal data and cannot be traced back to you.
+- Lawful Basis (UK/EU): Your separate and explicit consent for this optional purpose.

 (e) For User-Initiated Sharing